-Correspondent Tom Wilmer visits with locals about life in Wisconsin’s historic villages dotting the Great River Road, a network of state and local byways following the route of the mighty Mississippi for over 2,000 miles.
+Correspondent Tom Wilmer visits with locals, discussing life in Wisconsin’s historic villages dotting the Great River Road, a network of state and local byways following the route of the mighty Mississippi for over 2,000 miles.

 The village of Stockholm, with a permanent population of 66 people, typifies the riverfront towns.
 Stockholm’s population burgeons during the summertime with tourists and seasonal residents.

 Each July, more than 10,000 visitors show up for the annual Stockholm Art Fair.
 During the spring and fall, thousands of birders flock to the River Road communities to experience North America’s largest annual bird migration.

 "Urban-immigrant" artists and culinary wizards have settled in the villages in recent decades, many leaving behind lucrative big-city professional careers—infusing the communities with a palpable creative energy.

 Stops along the Great River Road journey include a conversation with Kristen Smith-Proctor, a year-round resident of Stockholm, who lives in a century-old brick schoolhouse.

 Alan Nugent, owner of the Stockholm Bakery, has received rave praise for his homemade pies from USA Today and Gourmet Magazine.